rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 +-------------------+---------+----------------------+------+-----------+-----------+
 ```

-That should have happened with a simple stop and start of the container, but it does not.
-Assuming that we want to use a DHCP assigned IP address every time, then we can fix this with a simple crontab entry.
+That should have happened with a stop and start of the container, but it does not.
+Assuming that you want to use a DHCP assigned IP address every time, you can fix this with a simple crontab entry.
 To do this, we need to gain shell access to the container by entering:

 ```
 lxc exec rockylinux-test-9 bash
 ```

-Next, lets determine the complete path to `dhclient`.
-To do this, because this was built on a minimal image, you will need to first install `which`:
+Next, lets determine the path to `dhclient`.
+To do this, because this container is from a minimal image, you will need to first install `which`:

 ```
 dnf install which